 - Gathering evidence (getting photo or video evidence, interviewing eyewitnesses, discussing your case with expert witnesses)

-- Using the evidence gathered to build a compelling case
+- Using evidence to build a compelling case

 - Communicating with insurance companies and any other involved parties

 - Taking your case to court if necessary